Coordinate space representation of a one-dimensional odd-parity pseudopotential: Continuous representation

 \section{Continuous representation}

-In this section, we study two continuous-space representations of the $p$-wave interaction using two different potentials: a square well and the modified Pöschl--Teller potential~\cite{posch_teller}.
+In this section, we study two continuous-space representations of the odd-parity interaction using two different potentials: a square-well and the modified Pöschl--Teller potential~\cite{posch_teller}.
 We focus on the case of two spin-polarized fermions in free space and determine how the potential depths relate to the scattering length and the interaction range, $R$.